ikopyl/Operating-Systems-HW1-Summer-2018/README.md

 ```
 This would execute `gcc -I -Wall hello_world.c -o hw`.

-To clean the target (to delete the previously compiled build), runt the following in the project directory:
+To clean the target (to delete the previously compiled build), run the following command:
 ```bash
 $ make clean
 ```

 ## Run Instructions
+Execute the following in the project directory:
 ```bash
 $ ./hw
 ```